Webinate/mantle/clients/bucket/media/readme.md

-This is the local volume for files uploaded by modepress
+This is the local volume for files uploaded by mantle